ehsan1772/CityFinder/README.md

 This Android application responds to the following requirements:

 • Store a database of all of the zip codes in the United States along with geographic and demographic information.
-See the Recommended Approach section for the raw data file.

 •	The zip code data has a many-to-many relationship between zip code and locality name.
 One locality may have multiple zip codes and one zip code may have multiple localities.